shuichiro-endo/spider/Linux/README.md

 Set the ip address of the destination spider that you want to see the node information.

 ### 4: show routing table
+> [!IMPORTANT]
+> If the value of the metric is abnormal, the spider with that IP address has been disconnected.
+>
+> After disconnection, the value of the metric continues to rise, but routes that exceed the METRIC_MAX (default value = 20) value are automatically deleted.
 ```
 command > 4
 [+] show routing table